 We cleaned up our sidebar.
 What was a big mess of categories and links has been consolidated into seven click-throughs in a table of contents, and two tidy drop-down lists for our extensive local and extra-local link lists.

-Archive Widget: Currently on every page but the landing page.
-This box randomly features a post from the archive whenever you refresh the page.
+Archive Widget: Randomly featureing a post from the archive whenever you refresh the page.

 Contributors Page: We finally built one.
-An easy to read and search list of everyone who’s ever written or produced something for Open Space, with links to their content.
+An easy to read and search list of everyone who’s ever written or produced something for Open Space, with links to their work.
 Ever-growing.

 Thanks so much to everyone who has worked so hard getting this together!
 Bosco Hernandez, Daniel Amara, and Jennifer Sonderby for design; Matt Glaser/Squonk Studios for the tech; and all of my SFMOMA colleagues for their genius (and patience) in thinking through the details with me.
 Special thanks to Chad Coerver, Dana Mitroff-Silvers, Andrew Delaney, Stella Lochman, Megan Brian, and Georgie Devereaux; and especially Dana Cohen, whose attention, inventiveness, and hard labor in the digital trenches have been invaluable.
 Let us know what you think!
 Form, function, plus content — is there anything you’d like to be seeing more, or less, of during the coming year?